vals-productions/sqlighter/demo/README.md

 (file encodings or so).
 There are issues reported at stackoverflow with no solution like this and others: http://stackoverflow.com/questions/22106307/cyclic-dependency-in-module-corefoundation-corefoundation-spritekit-cor

-The way to bypass it - make a clean clone of the project, and build xcode project as is, with no any changes, like changing the target or anything else.
+The way to bypass it - make a clean clone of the project, and build Xcode project as is, with no any changes, like changing the target or anything else.
 Since this is just a demo project this should be sufficient.

 Myself I have this issue if I use github, but never if I use my own non github git repositories.

-My wild guess is - xcode does not recognize/handle properly its own project settings file and, instead of modifying existing preferences, it adds new ones, like instead of changing the target from iphone 6 to iphone 5s it adds both to the project file and this causes concurrency lockups and cyclic dependency issues.
+My wild guess is - Xcode does not recognize/handle properly its own project settings file and, instead of modifying existing preferences, it adds new ones, like instead of changing the target from iphone 6 to iphone 5s it adds both to the project file and this causes concurrency lockups and cyclic dependency issues.